-You can change Avadon 2's settings from the title screen or from the File Menu inside the game.
+You can change Avadon 3's settings from the title screen or from the File Menu inside the game.
 Not all of these settings are available on tablets.
 These are the settings options:

 Difficulty: Casual/Normal/Hard/Torment - Determines how powerful the monsters are and how easy it is for you to hit in combat.
+Also, in Hard or Torment difficulty, your characters can be damaged by friendly fire from your abilities.
 If you find yourself getting killed a lot, don't be afraid to switch to Casual.